TomSpencerLondon/kafka-basics/README.md

 ### **Conclusion**
 This application demonstrates how to use Apache Kafka for real-time communication between microservices.
 By combining Kafka's robust event streaming capabilities with Spring Boot's integration, it provides a scalable and fault-tolerant solution for handling events. 🚀

-Let me know if further refinements are needed! 🚀# kafka-basics